tnsoftbear/go_news_rest_api_tt/README.md

 ## Install and run

 Run `make up` to install and run the service in a Docker environment.
 It exposes endpoints on port 4000.
-The Fiber dashboard is available at [http://localhost:4000/dashboard](http://localhost:4000/dashboard).
+The Fiber dashboard is available at [http://localhost:4000/dashboard](http://localhost:4000/dashboard) and Swagger API specification at [http://localhost:4000/swagger/](http://localhost:4000/swagger/).

 Check the service connection with a ping request: